nokimaro/yandex-checkout/README.md

 ### Relationship

 You can make any existing Eloquent model "payable" and attach Yandex Checkouts to it.
-Use `Orkhanahmadov\YandexCheckout\Traits\HandlesYandexCheckout` trait in your existing model to establish direct model relationship.
+Use `Orkhanahmadov\YandexCheckout\Models\Traits\HandlesYandexCheckout` trait in your existing model to establish direct model relationship.

 ``` php
 use Illuminate\Database\Eloquent\Model;